 Aspect research team

-The role of the research team is to plan, support and implement research and evaluation for the continuous improvement of Aspect services; and to facilitate external research projects involving Aspect clients, families or staff.
+Aspect's Research team plans, supports and implements research and evaluation projects to ensure the continuous improvement of Aspect services; collaborates in autism proejcts with other autism researchers; and facilitates external research projects involving Aspect clients, families or staff.

 Susan is a researcher and educator.
 Susan has a keen interest in universal accessibility, and has many years of experience in teaching children and adults.
 At Aspect Susan is involved with many research projects and is a member of the Aspect Research Approvals Committee.